At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 What can you do

-Do physical exercise.
-Research has shown that regular exercise reduces the symptoms of PMS, perhaps? this is due to the release of endorphins or other substances in the brain that relieve stress and elevate mood.
+Exercise.
+Study Shows Regular Exercise Reduces PMS Symptoms, Perhaps? this is due to the release of endorphins or other substances in the brain that relieve stress and improve mood.

 Sleep 8-9 hours a day.
-Lack of sleep exacerbates anxiety and other negative emotions, increases irritability.
-If you suffer from insomnia, find a way to deal with it.
-Deep breathing and other simple relaxation techniques before bed are often very effective.
-Before going to bed, take hot baths and drink a glass of warm milk.
+Lack of sleep aggravates anxiety and other negative emotions, and increases irritability.
+If you suffer from insomnia, find a way to combat it.
+Deep breathing and other simple relaxation techniques before bed can be very effective in many cases.
+Before going to bed, take a hot bath and drink a glass of warm milk.

-Eat a diet that is low in fat and high in fiber.
-During PMS, try to eat foods like coffee, cheese, and chocolate as little as possible.
-They have been linked to migraines and a host of other PMS symptoms, such as anxiety, frequent mood swings, and palpitations.
+Eat a low-fat, high-fiber diet.
+During PMS, try to limit your intake of foods such as coffee, cheese and chocolate.
+Their use has been linked to migraines and many other PMS symptoms, such as anxiety, frequent mood swings and palpitations.

-Do not eat a lot, limit sweets, it is better to take some fruit.
+Don't eat a lot, limit sweets, it's better to take some fruit.

-Maintain a constant level of insulin in the blood for this, eat a little about 6 times a day, this is better than eating a large portion once.
-Try to eat right.
+Maintain a constant level of insulin in the blood by eating small meals about 6 times a day, this is better than eating a large portion once.
+Try to eat healthy.

-Nutritionists recommend taking vitamin B6 (50-100 mg) and magnesium (250 mg) daily in the form of food supplements.
-In addition, doctors prescribe calcium supplementation, which, together with magnesium, eliminates PMS symptoms and protects against osteoporosis, and iron (to fight anemia).
+Nutritionists recommend taking vitamin B6 (50-100 mg) and magnesium (250 mg) daily in the form of dietary supplements.
+In addition, doctors prescribe additional calcium intake, which, together with magnesium, eliminates PMS symptoms and protects against osteoporosis, and iron (to fight anemia).

 Many women say that primrose oil (a substance rich in important fatty acids) helps them.
 Check with your doctor about the dosage for you.

-Stay away from crowds, don't go outside unless it's bad weather, and get plenty of vitamin C (an antioxidant and immune system booster) as much as possible.
-Women with PMS are more likely to get sick.
-Scientists believe that this is a consequence of the weakening of the immune system before the onset of menstruation, which makes the body vulnerable to viral, bacterial and fungal infections.
+Stay away from crowds, don't go outside unnecessarily if the weather is bad, and get plenty of vitamin C (an antioxidant and immune system booster) as possible.
+Women suffering from PMS get sick more often.
+Scientists believe that this is a consequence of a weakened immune system before the onset of menstruation, which makes the body vulnerable to viral, bacterial and fungal infections.

-Since the causes of the disease are not fully understood, the treatment of PMS focuses on alleviating its symptoms:
+Since the causes of the disease are not completely clear, treatment for PMS focuses on mitigating its symptoms:

-For anxiety, insomnia, and other psychological symptoms, a doctor may prescribe tranquilizers or sedatives.
-However, long-term use of these drugs is undesirable due to the fact that they are addictive.
-Newer antidepressants have been shown to be effective for PMS, but they must be taken under medical supervision.
+For anxiety, insomnia, and other psychological symptoms, your doctor may prescribe tranquilizers or sedatives.
+However, long-term use of these medications is undesirable due to the fact that they are addictive.
+Newer antidepressants have shown to be effective for PMS, but they must be taken under medical supervision.

-For migraines associated with PMS, the doctor may prescribe special therapy aimed at preventing headache attacks.
-To relieve pain, most doctors prescribe non-steroidal anti-inflammatory drugs, such as.
+For migraines associated with PMS, your doctor may prescribe special therapy aimed at preventing headache attacks.
+To relieve pain, most doctors prescribe non-steroidal anti-inflammatory drugs such as.

-With edema or other signs of fluid retention, diuretics are prescribed, which must be started 5-7 days before the onset of menstruation.
+For swelling or other signs of fluid retention, diuretics are prescribed, which must be started 5-7 days before the start of menstruation.

-In some cases, a doctor may prescribe progesterone and other hormones for PMS.
+In some cases, the doctor may prescribe progesterone and other hormones for PMS.

 Prevention of PMS

-Any violation in the body, the causes of which are not clear, is difficult to prevent.
-At the moment, the best way to control this situation is the ability to cope with it, not prevention.
+Any disorder in the body, the causes of which are not clear, is difficult to prevent.
+At the moment, the best way to control this situation is to cope with it, and not to prevent it.

-Many women experience far from the most pleasant symptoms of PMS, caused by a change in the concentration of hormones in the blood.
-For some, it goes almost unnoticed, for others it interferes with leading a full life.
-And although they in most cases understand what exactly is the cause of their poor health, not everyone knows how many days before menstruation begins PMS.
+Many women experience far from pleasant symptoms of PMS caused by changes in the concentration of hormones in the blood.
+For some it goes almost unnoticed, while for others it prevents them from leading a full life.
+And although in most cases they understand what exactly is the reason for their poor health, not everyone knows how many days before their period PMS begins.

-The classification of premenstrual syndrome, in addition to dividing by symptomatic manifestations, also implies a compensated and decompensated form.
-It depends on this when the manifestation of signs of premenstrual syndrome begins:
+The classification of premenstrual syndrome, in addition to dividing according to symptomatic manifestations, also implies a compensated and decompensated form.
+This is what determines when the symptoms of premenstrual syndrome begin to appear:

-On average, the answer to the question, how many days before menstruation the symptoms of PMS begin to appear, will be seven to ten days.
+On average, the answer to the question of how many days before menstruation PMS symptoms begin to appear is seven to ten days.

 Causes of PMS

 The main reason is a change in the concentration of hormones in the blood.
-What is characteristic, the hormonal surge occurs very abruptly, and not gradually.
-Stress and fast city life contribute to the manifestation of symptoms, a sedentary lifestyle and intense intellectual work also do not contribute to good health.
-Both too frequent pregnancies and the inability to get pregnant make it possible to classify a lady as a risk group, as well as previous gynecological diseases and operations.
+What is characteristic is that the hormonal surge occurs very abruptly, and not gradually.
+Stress and fast city life contribute to the manifestation of symptoms; a sedentary lifestyle and intense intellectual work will also not contribute to good health.
+Both too frequent pregnancies and the inability to become pregnant allow a woman to be classified as a risk group, as do previous gynecological diseases and operations.

 You should not abuse sweets and overeat in general, but it is better to get rid of bad habits - they disrupt the normal functioning of the body.
-The fairer sex, taking combined oral contraceptives, should also be prepared for the fact that unpleasant disturbances in the functioning of the body may manifest themselves to varying degrees a couple of days before menstruation.
+Representatives of the fairer sex who take combined oral contraceptives should also be prepared for the fact that unpleasant disturbances in the functioning of the body may appear to varying degrees a couple of days before menstruation.

-If you are not lucky enough to get a head injury or have neuroinfections and endocrine diseases, the risk of the syndrome increases significantly.
-It has been observed that residents of small towns and villages, as well as representatives of all races except Caucasian, are almost not subject to sharp hormonal surges and have not experienced premenstrual syndrome.
+If you are unlucky enough to receive a head injury or have neuroinfections and endocrine diseases, the risk of developing the syndrome increases significantly.
+It was noted that residents of small towns and villages, as well as representatives of all races except Caucasian, are almost not subject to sudden hormonal surges and have not encountered premenstrual syndrome.

 PMS symptoms

-The symptoms of premenstrual syndrome in girls vary individually, but it is still possible to distinguish those manifestations of PMS that are characteristic of the majority:
+The symptoms of premenstrual syndrome in girls vary individually, but it is still possible to identify those manifestations of PMS that are characteristic of the majority:

-In addition, it is possible to distinguish the types of manifestation of the syndrome before menstruation, which are characterized by certain symptoms:
+In addition, we can distinguish types of manifestation of the syndrome before menstruation, which are characterized by certain symptoms:

-• The neuropsychic form is characterized by mood swings and appears when PMS begins before menstruation - a few days before.
-Girls most often manifest depression and sad thoughts, older women - aggressiveness and severe irritability.
+• The neuropsychic form is characterized by mood swings and appears when PMS begins before menstruation - several days before.
+Girls most often show depression and sad thoughts, while older women show aggressiveness and severe irritability.

 • The edematous form is the most common.
-There is pain in the mammary glands, the arms and legs swell, and susceptibility to odors may increase.
+Pain occurs in the mammary glands, arms and legs swell, and sensitivity to odors may increase.

 • The cephalgic form of PMS is associated with headaches.
-There are frequent and prolonged migraines, while blood pressure does not rise or fall.
-Limbs can also go numb and prick in the heart.
-Often there is sweating.
+Frequent and prolonged migraines occur, but blood pressure does not increase or decrease.
+Limbs may also go numb and there may be a stabbing sensation in the heart.
+Sweating often occurs.

 How to get rid of premenstrual syndrome?

-Do not think that this syndrome is a sentence.
-Need to know how many days before menstruation signs of PMS will begin to appear, and monitor your condition.
-An increase in physical activity and walks in the fresh air will help to cope well with this.
+Do not think that this syndrome is a death sentence.
+You need to know how many days before your period signs of PMS will begin to appear, and monitor your condition.
+Increasing physical activity and walking in the fresh air will help you cope well with this.

-Do not abuse sweet foods, harmful soda, chips and fast food.
-Controlling your weight will help not only increase self-esteem, but also reduce the manifestations of premenstrual syndrome.
-It is important to be able to distract from mood swings and everyday problems, it is advisable to leave the city or walk in quiet places, admiring nature.
-Then the syndrome will not be able to interfere with the conduct of an active daily life both before and during menstruation.
+Do not overindulge in sweet foods, unhealthy soda, chips and fast food.
+Controlling your weight will help not only increase self-esteem, but also reduce the symptoms of premenstrual syndrome.
+It is important to be able to distract yourself from mood swings and everyday problems; it is advisable to go out of town or walk in quiet places, admiring nature.
+Then the syndrome will not be able to interfere with active daily life both before and during menstruation.

-Premenstrual syndrome (PMS) is a complex of symptoms that occurs a few days (from 2 to 10) before the onset of menstruation and disappears in its first days.
-At other times, there are no PMS symptoms.
+Premenstrual syndrome (PMS) is a complex of symptoms that occurs several days (from 2 to 10) before the onset of menstruation and disappears in its first days.
+At other times, there are no symptoms of PMS.

-The condition includes neuropsychiatric disorders, vegetative-vascular and metabolic manifestations.
-Almost every woman has experienced the symptoms of PMS at some point.
+The condition includes neuropsychic disorders, vegetative-vascular and metabolic manifestations.
+Almost every woman has experienced signs of PMS at some point.
 However, it is severe only in every tenth patient.

 How and why premenstrual syndrome occurs

 In the middle of the menstrual cycle, ovulation occurs in the ovary - an egg is released from a mature follicle.
-She begins to move through the abdominal cavity to the fallopian tube to meet with the sperm and fertilization.
-In place of the bursting follicle, a corpus luteum is formed - a formation with high hormonal activity.
-In some women, in response to such endocrine "bursts", the parts of the brain responsible for emotions, vascular reactions, and metabolic regulation react.
-Often this individual response is inherited from mother to daughter.
+She begins to move through the abdominal cavity to the fallopian tube to meet the sperm and fertilize.
+In place of the burst follicle, a corpus luteum is formed - a formation with high hormonal activity.
+In some women, in response to such endocrine “bursts,” the parts of the brain responsible for emotions, vascular reactions, and metabolic regulation react.
+Often this individual response feature is inherited from mother to daughter.

-Previously, it was believed that PMS occurs more often in women with disturbed hormonal levels.
-Now doctors are sure that such patients have a regular ovulatory cycle, and in all other respects they are healthy.
+Previously, it was believed that PMS occurs more often in women with disrupted hormonal levels.
+Doctors are now confident that such patients have a regular ovulatory cycle and are otherwise healthy.

 • hormonal;